 The Hot Stone Bath Experience

 It was my last day in Paro when Yangzom asked me whether I would like a hot stone bath.
-They were preparing the bath for some guests who canceled later.
+They were preparing the bath for some guests who cancelled later.
 “I would love it,” I said, having no idea what on earth that meant.

 A few minutes later, I was following Yangzom to the hot stone bath area outside the house where stones were put on fire.
 Those stones were so hot after some time, they had turned red.